pomerium/pomerium/docs/reference/readme.md

 - Optional

 The Client CRL is the [certificate revocation list](https://en.wikipedia.org/wiki/Certificate_revocation_list) (in PEM format) for client certificates.
-If not set no CRL will be used.
+If not set, no CRL will be used.

 ### Cookie Options